Troops to Teachers

 GENERAL REQUIREMENTS FOR

-The following is a broad description of key elements in a planned program leading to the issuance of a Michigan Provisional (initial entry) certificate.
+The following is a broad description of key elements in a planned program leading to the issuance of a Michigan Standard (initial entry) certificate.
 There may be further requirements depending upon one's academic preparation.

 A school district may hire a candidate by requesting an Annual Authorization that is annually renewable for up to 8 years.
 The candidate needs at least 4,000 hours of recent and relevant work experience (generally within 4 years), in the specific area in which he or she would teach (e.g., Drafting, CAD CAM, Welding, Automotive Technology, etc.).
 At the same time, the candidate is expected to enroll in the traditional teacher certification program described above.
 To teach in the JROTC program one needs only to be DOD certified, but is limited to teaching only within the JROTC classroom.